Gateway to Bryce Canyon National Park, the quintessential town of Panguitch itself is one of the main reasons to visit south-central Utah.

 Years ago, winter isolation was a great obstacle to visit Panguitch.
 Yet this was the time when a group of brave men challenged the severity of Utah’s winter and crossed the mountains in deep snow in 1864.
 The mission went far beyond men’s pride or testing who was stronger.
 A starving community of Panguitch needed food, and so the strongest locals went to the nearby place to get flour.

-While the isolation never stands in the way to visit Panguitch during the colder months of the year now, the quilts still symbolize the determination and courage of the first residents of the town.
+While the isolation never stands in the way of visiting Panguitch during the colder months of the year now, the quilts still symbolize the determination and courage of the first residents of the town.

 Today, the Quilt Walk Event goes hand in hand with other celebrations, such as chocolate festivals, quilts shows, parades, and heritage fairs.
 In other words, the reasons to visit Panguitch in summer are too many and they are too great.